emissary-ingress/emissary/about/why-ambassador.md

 * __Dynamic__: Services are frequently updated and released (often without coordination), which results in a constantly-changing application.
 * __Decentralized__: Services are managed by independent product-focused teams, with different development workflows and release cadences.

-## Ambassador Edge Stack and cloud-native applications
+## The Ambassador Edge Stack and cloud-native applications

-Ambassador Edge Stack is engineered for cloud-native applications.
+The Ambassador Edge Stack is engineered for cloud-native applications.

 ### Heterogeneous services

-Ambassador Edge Stack is commonly used to route traffic to a wide variety of services.
+The Ambassador Edge Stack is commonly used to route traffic to a wide variety of services.
 It supports:

 * configuration on a *per-service* basis, enabling fine-grained control of timeouts, rate limiting, authentication policies, and more.
 * a wide range of L7 protocols natively, including HTTP, HTTP/2, [gRPC](/user-guide/grpc), [gRPC-Web](https://github.com/grpc/grpc-web), and [WebSockets](/user-guide/websockets-ambassador).
-* Can [route raw TCP](/reference/tcpmappings) for services that use protocols not directly supported by Ambassador Edge Stack
+* Can [route raw TCP](/reference/tcpmappings) for services that use protocols not directly supported by The Ambassador Edge Stack

 ### Dynamic services